zeditor01/cdc_examples/documents/deploy_remotecdccapture_db2zos.md

 ![rdb205](/images/cdc/rdb205.JPG)

 The configuration tool will ask several questions about the instance to be created.
-If the instance was being created ib Linux, the questions would continue in the command line prompt style.
+* If the instance was being created in Linux, the questions would continue in the command line prompt style.
-If the instance was being created in Windows, the dialog would be a GUI as shown below
+* If the instance was being created in Windows, the dialog would be a GUI as shown below

 ![rcdcdb2win](/images/rcdcdb2win.png)

+The dialog asks for the following configuration parameters, all of which are discussed in the planning section below
+* Name of instance and listening port
+* Space allocations for CDC instance (staging disk and memory)
+* Connection details for Db2 z/OS server ( DRDA location name, hostname, port )
+* Authentication credentials
+* Schema Name for the CDC control objects
+* SSH port
+* APF-authorized library
+* WLM environment name